frederic-perez/AmE-dictionary/data/dictionary.md

 __shitless__ _adj_ _vulgar_ _slang_ _They were scared shitless._
 __shitshow__ _n_
 __shiv__ _n_ :three: A knife used as a weapon.
-__shivaree__ _n_ _Midwestern & Western US_ A noisy mock serenade for newlyweds.
+__shivaree__ _n_ :two: _Midwestern & Western US_ A noisy mock serenade for newlyweds.
 Also called regionally charivari, belling, horning, serenade.
 __shiver__ _n_
 __shoal__ _n_ :three: (shoals) An area of shallow water.
 __shoat__ _n_